DreamOfTheRedChamber/system-design-interviews/APIDesign.md

 	- CURL: always illustrating your API call documentation by cURL examples.
 Readers can simply cut-and-paste them, and they remove any ambiguity regarding call details.
 * Another desired component in API documentation is a changelog that briefly details the changes that occur from one version to the next.
 The documentation must include any deprecation schedules and details surrounding externally visible API updates.
 Updates should be delivered via a blog (i.e. a changelog) or a mailing list (preferably both!).

-### Others
-* Provide filtering, sorting, field selection and paging for collections
-	- Filtering: Use a unique query parameter for all fields or a query language for filtering.
-		+ GET /cars?color=red Returns a list of red cars
-		+ GET /cars?seats<=2 Returns a list of cars with a maximum of 2 seats
-	- Sorting: Allow ascending and descending sorting over multiple fields
-		+ GET /cars?sort=-manufactorer,+model.
-This returns a list of cars sorted by descending manufacturers and ascending models.
-	- Field selection: Mobile clients display just a few attributes in a list.
-They don’t need all attributes of a resource.
-Give the API consumer the ability to choose returned fields.
-This will also reduce the network traffic and speed up the usage of the API.
-	 	+ GET /cars?fields=manufacturer,model,id,color
-	- Paging:
-	 	+ Use limit and offset.
-It is flexible for the user and common in leading databases.
-The default should be limit=20 and offset=0.
-GET /cars?offset=10&limit=5.
-	 	+ To send the total entries back to the user use the custom HTTP header: X-Total-Count.
-	 	+ Links to the next or previous page should be provided in the HTTP header link as well.
-It is important to follow this link header values instead of constructing your own URLs.
-* Content negotiation
-	- Content-type defines the request format.
-	- Accept defines a list of acceptable response formats.
-If a client requires you to return application/xml and the server could only return application/json, then you'd better return status code 406.
-	- We recommend handling several content distribution formats.
-We can use the HTTP Header dedicated to this purpose: “Accept”.
-	- By default, the API will share resources in the JSON format, but if the request begins with “Accept: application/xml”, resources should be sent in the XML format.
-	- It is recommended to manage at least 2 formats: JSON and XML.
-The order of the formats queried by the header “Accept” must be observed to define the response format.
-	- In cases where it is not possible to supply the required format, a 406 HTTP Error Code is sent (cf. Errors — Status Codes).
-* Pretty print by default and ensure gzip is supported
-	- An API that provides white-space compressed output isn't very fun to look at from a browser.
-Although some sort of query parameter (like ?pretty=true) could be provided to enable pretty printing, an API that pretty prints by default is much more approachable.
-* HATEOAS: Hypertext As The Engine of Application State
-	- There should be a single endpoint for the resource, and all of the other actions you’d need to undertake should be able to be discovered by inspecting that resource.
-	- People are not doing this because the tooling just isn't there.

 # RPC
 ## Communication protocol